 - Permanent exhibition of many of my photographs at India’s largest photo gallery, the Kanakia Zillion Gallery at BKC.
 I also won first prize in the same contest judged by ace photographer Atul Kasbekar.

 - Selected for a group photography exhibition conducted by the photography group ‘Mumbai weekend Shoot’.
 It was also listed in Bombay Times’ Friday listing: What’s Hot!

 - 2 of my pictures were exhibited in a group photography exhibition in Lucknow’s Lalit Kala Akademi.

 - Group Exhibition of my photographs by DNA newspaper on world photography day in R City Mall, Ghatkoper.

-I have been interviewed by:
+Abhinav Singh has been interviewed by:

 - Indiatimes on getting fired for travelling too much